 While many similarly designed dials often tend to look jaw-breakingly boring, this particular silver-colored job actually looks quite inspiring (if you are into this style of timekeepers, that is), mainly thanks to a wise choice of fonts and a somewhat unusual guilloche pattern at the center of the face.

-Like many other members of Montblanc’s Star Collection of classic-styled watches, the timepiece features a compact (at least, by today’s standards) body, which is crafted from 18-carat rose gold, mirror polished and equipped with an onion-shaped winding/setting crown decorated with the signature Mont Blank Star emblem done in mother-of-pearl.
+Like many other members of Montblanc’s Star Collection of classic-styled watches, the timepiece features a compact (at least, by today’s standards) body, which is crafted from 18-karat rose gold, mirror polished and equipped with an onion-shaped winding/setting crown decorated with the signature Mont Blank Star emblem done in mother-of-pearl.

 As for the movement, it is their new MB 4810/912 self-winding caliber.